freego/spree_abandoned_carts/README.md

 SpreeAbandonedCarts
 ===================

-Take some action for abandoned carts.
+Take some action for abandoned (incompleted) carts.

 Override `Spree::Order#abandoned_cart_actions` with your logic.
 By default an email is sent, see `AbandonedCartMailer`.